 If the number of applications for places at the Academy is greater than the admission number set for that year group, applications will be considered against the criteria set out below.
-After the admission of children with Education Health Care Plan (EHCP), where the Academy is named in the Plan, we will use the following factors, in priority order, to decide which students will be given places:
+After the admission of children with Education Health Care Plan (EHCP), where the Academy is recorded in the Plan, we will use the following factors, in priority order, to decide which students will be given places:

-- 1 Looked after children and previously looked after children including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2 Pupils with brothers or sisters who are already at the Academy. - Pupils whose main residence is within the catchment area as set by North East Lincolnshire County Council.
-Addresses are identified in Appendix A. - 4 Attending Reynolds Academy Nursery which is a member of Tollbar Multi Academy Trust. - 5 Children of staff employed by Reynolds Academy. - 6 Proximity to the Academy.
+- 1. Looked after children and previously looked after children including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Pupils with brothers or sisters who are already at the Academy - 3.
+Pupils whose main residence is within the catchment area as set by North East Lincolnshire County Council. - 4.
+Attending Reynolds Academy Nursery which is a member of Tollbar Multi Academy Trust - 5.
+Children of staff employed by the Reynolds Academy. - 6.
+Proximity to the Academy.